 Mid-ocean ridges and transform faults, where surface melting results from the removal of the weight of continental crust (pressure relief melting).

-A crustal wave (red line) from the low angle impact was launched in the direction of travel of the meteorite, and "froze" in the end to form an inclined trench.
+A crustal wave (red line) from the low angle impact was launched in the direction of travel of the meteorite, and "froze" in the end to form an inclined subduction zone.